 Learn how to freeze cauliflower rice, without blanching!
-Plus the fastest way to rice cauliflower and how to use cauliflower rice once its frozen.
+Plus the fastest way to rice cauliflower and how to use cauliflower rice once it’s frozen.
+Don’t forget to try my Spanish rice and Instant Pot brown rice recipes.

 Cauliflower rice has been popular for quite some time, but it wasn’t until I learned how easy it was to make your own cauliflower rice that I fully embraced it.